 There are more than 600 hot water reservoirs with temperatures in the range of 25-103 °C (Figure 1).
 In regions, where natural geothermal resources are not available, shallow geothermal potential waits to be exploited.
-In a previous study, potential areas for UTES applications were prepared using Geographic Information Systems - GIS.
+In a previous study, potential areas for

+UTES applications were prepared using Geographic Information Systems - GIS.
 Relevant spatial information was overlapped to prepare the map shown in Figure 2.
 The colours on the map indicate potential areas for ATES and/or BTES: Blue for BTES, yellow for ATES and pink for ATES or BTES.
-Figure 2 gives a general potential, it is essential to determine the on-site geologic, hydrogeologic and climate conditions before deciding on a technology.
+Figure 1 gives a general potential, it is essential to determine the on-site geologic, hydrogeologic and climate conditions.

-Figure 2: Map showing potential areas of UTES application, Blue for BTES, yellow for ATES and pink for ATES or BTES (PAKSOY, 1999)
+Figure 1.
+Geological map and temperature distribution of geological resources of Turkey (MTA) (left), Map showing potential areas of UTES application, Blue for BTES, yellow for ATES and pink for ATES or BTES (Paksoy, 1999) (right).